openshift/openshift-ansible/roles/openshift_examples/README.md

 OpenShift Examples
 ================

+** NOTE ** As of V4 of OpenShift, the Samples Operator (https://github.com/openshift/cluster-samples-operator)
+will replace openshift-ansible as the entity responsible for installing example image streams and template into a OpenShift cluster.
+As part of this change, the inventory of of image streams and templates will be pulled from the curated set of image streams and templates at https://github.com/openshift/library.
+OpenShift development will work to transfer content from this repository to https://github.com/openshift/library during the initial phases of V4 development.
+An update will be made here when that transition period has ended, and only https://github.com/openshift/library will be utilized.

 Installs example image streams, db-templates, and quickstart-templates by copying examples from this module to your first master and importing them with oc create -n into the openshift namespace